-Thank you for choosing the Linksys Wireless-G Media Storage Link Router with SpeedBooster.
-The Router will allow you to network wirelessly better than ever, sharing Internet access, files and fun, easily and securely.
+Thank you for choosing the Linksys Wireless-G Broadband Router with RangeBooster.
+The Wireless-G Broadband Router with RangeBooster will allow you to network wirelessly better than ever, sharing Internet access, files and fun, easily and securely and with a greater range of up to twice as far as standard Wireless-G.

-How does the Router do all of this?
+How does the Wireless-G Broadband Router with RangeBooster do all of this?
 A router is a device that allows access to an Internet connection over a network.
-With the Router, this access can be shared over the four switched ports or via the wireless broadcast at up to 11Mbps for Wireless-B or up to 54Mbps for Wireless-G.
+With the Wireless-G Broadband Router with RangeBooster, this access can be shared over the four switched ports or via the wireless broadcast at up to 11Mbps for Wireless-B or up to 54Mbps for Wireless-G.